 Please note: The holder of an International Registration Designating Australia (IRDA) will not have an opportunity to be heard unless the holder has provided us with an address for service in Australia.

-If you're not attending the hearing and wish to rely on written submissions only, a fee of $100 for each trade mark is payable before the commencement of the hearing.
 All hearing related fees must be paid through our online services portal at least two days before the hearing.

 Withdrawal from proceedings